dnbaker/dnbaker/README.md

 3. General C++

-Most of my projects fall into this category, being tool I can reuse in various projects.
+Most of my projects fall into this category, serving as tools I can reuse in various projects.

 Some of my favorites: